RitikKathuria28/Linkedlist_DS/README.md

 4. Intersection of two sorted Linked lists
   Given two lists sorted in increasing order, create a new list representing the intersection of the two lists.

+5. Split circular list:- Program to split a circular linked list into two halves.